CodeDroidBot/TalonESP/README.md

 | **Packet Monitor** | ✅ | Display live RSSI, SNR, and RX/TX counters for every received packet. |
 | **Settings** | ✅ | Adjust band (433/868/915 MHz), spreading factor, and TX power at runtime. |

-*Note: requires a LoRa module (SX127x/RFM95) to be physically wired to the board.
-Pin assignments are reserved in `config.h` but the module is not part of the base build.*

 ### GPIO Workbench

-Bus Pirate-style pin control and protocol tooling.

 | Menu Item | Status | Function |
 |-----------|:------:|----------|